Skip to main content

 Best practices for Confluence anchor links

-Anchors give users a simple yet effective way to improve navigation and user experience.
-By harnessing the full potential of anchors in Confluence Cloud, you can boost productivity and collaboration across your organisation.
+Anchors provide a simple yet powerful way to refine your page structure.
+By mastering them in Confluence Cloud, you can significantly boost productivity and collaboration across your organisation.

-Mosaic: Content Formatting Macros includes numbered headings, tabs, and more to make pages more engaging than ever.
+includes Buttons, Numbered Headings, Tabs, and more to make pages more engaging and better linked than ever.

 Written by